vikkyanand/Costumer-segmentation/README.md

 •	Assign each data point to the cluster for which the centroid is the closest.

 7. Implementation

-The proposed method was implemented using Python programming language (Version- 3.10.12), along with several libraries including Pandas, NumPy, SciPy, and scikit-learn.
-These libraries provided the necessary functionalities for data manipulation, numerical operations, and the k-means clustering algorithm.

-Used libraries and their version

-Pandas-> 1.5.3
-NumPy -> 1.22.4
-Matplotlib -> 3.7.1
-Seaborn -> 0.12.2
-SciPy -> 1.10.1
-Plotly -> 5.13.1
-Sklearn -> 1.2.2

-The implementation can be outlined as follows:

 •	Import the required libraries, including Pandas, NumPy, SciPy, and scikit-learn.
 •	Load the customer data into a Pandas DataFrame for further processing and analysis.